leamhc/leamhc.github.io/_projects/nbza-treemap.md

 This is a graph from the same story as this one [here](/project/nzba-ridgeline).

-Within three months of Trump's victory at the ballot box, 12 North American banks have withdrawn from the UN-sponsored **Net Zero Banking Alliance (NZBA)**.
+Within three months of Trump's victory at the ballot box, over a dozen investment banks have withdrawn from the UN-sponsored **Net Zero Banking Alliance (NZBA)**.

 ░ *The full story is available to subscribers of [Bond Radar](https://www.bondradar.com/), a London-based financial news & data company - 28 Feb 2025*